TitiFix/Geneweb2/docs/ged/Ged.INDIVIDUAL_RECORD.md

 ﻿# Abstract
+The individual record is a compilation of facts, known or discovered, about an individual.
+Sometimes these facts are from different sources.
+This form allows documentation of the source where each of the facts were discovered.
+The normal lineage links are shown through the use of pointers from the individual to a family through either the FAMC tag or the FAMS tag.
+The FAMC tag provides a pointer to a family where this person is a child.
+The FAMS tag provides a pointer to a family where this person is a spouse or parent.
+The <&lt;<a href=Ged.CHILD_TO_FAMILY_LINK.md>CHILD_TO_FAMILY_LINK</a>&gt;> (see page 31) structure contains a FAMC pointer which is required to show any child to parent linkage for pedigree navigation.
+The
+<&lt;<a href=Ged.CHILD_TO_FAMILY_LINK.md>CHILD_TO_FAMILY_LINK</a>&gt;> structure also indicates whether the pedigree link represents a
+birth lineage, an adoption lineage, or a sealing lineage.
+Linkage between a child and the family they belonged to at the time of an event can also be shown by a FAMC pointer subordinate to the appropriate event.
+For example, a FAMC pointer subordinate to an adoption event indicates a relationship to family by adoption.
+Biological parents can be shown by a FAMC pointer subordinate to the birth event(optional).
+Other associations or relationships are represented by the ASSOciation tag.
+The person's relation or association is the person being pointed to.
+The association or relationship is stated by the value on the subordinate RELA line.
+For example:
+0 @I1@ INDI
+1 NAME Fred/Jones/
+1 ASSO @I2@
+2 RELA Godfather

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />